 Americans are daily exposed to several of the eighty thousand chemicals currently used in the United States, few of which are effectively examined for their health effects.
 (1) Skincare products are widespread.
 Approximately 12 individual care products are used by most females daily, comprising different dangerous ingredients typically in chemical forms.

 Currently, Skincare experts have assembled a list of the dangerous ingredients that beauty and skincare products contain.
-They look for them on the labels of all skincare products and study the relationship concerning these ingredients and certain health complications.
+They look for them on all skincare products’ labels and study the relationship between these ingredients and certain health complications.

 In further analyses it revealed that up to sixty percent of the products’ chemicals are being absorbed by the skin.
 In due course, they come into direct contact with the bloodstream.
 Like what we consume, what we apply on the skin should be harmless and healthy, but most individuals are unconscious of the circumstances.

-Even while using minor quantities of the product, several of the chemicals usually found may post have tremendous health and hormonal effect, and people are a long way from being thoughtful about the consequences.so
+Even while using minor quantities of the product, several of the chemicals usually found may post have tremendous health and hormonal effect.

-Increasing information of scientific evidence indicates that even the least quantity of some chemicals can be dangerous, as well as those found in commercial products such as cosmetics, personal care products, cleaning products, and children’s products and toys.
+Increasing information of scientific evidence indicates that even the least quantity of some chemicals can be dangerous and those found in commercial products such as cosmetics, personal care products, cleaning products, and children’s products and toys.

 Personal care products are highly unregulated, and the FDA does not have pre-approval procedures for most products.
 (1)

 Common harmful skincare ingredients

-Parabens are commonly used preservatives which used to prevent the growth of certain organisms found in cosmetic products such as bacteria, mold, and yeast.
+Parabens are commonly used preservatives to prevent the growth of individual organisms found in cosmetic products such as bacteria, mold, and yeast.
 Parabens have estrogen-mimicking properties that are linked with a high probability of breast cancer.

 These chemicals are absorbed via the skin and have been detected in tissue removal samples from breast tumors.
 They are used for makeup, body washes, deodorants, shampoos, and facial cleansers.

 And besides, they are found in food and pharmaceutical products.
-Phenoxyethanol, sodium benzoate, benzoic acid, and benzyl alcohol are the most likely alternatives for parabens.
+Phenoxyethanol, sodium benzoate, benzoic acid, and benzyl alcohol are the most viable alternatives for parabens.
 (2)